-Through its Public Art Program, the Office for the Arts supports the exploration of art and ideas in public spaces.
-Students experience the meaning of and possibilities for art in the public sphere by creating temporary works for Harvard's ARTS FIRST festival and participating in collaborative projects guided by professional artists.
-The Public Art Program also sponsors studio visits, lectures by visiting artists, and project site visits in the Boston area, and periodically partners with other University units to commission new works by professional practitioners.
+Through its Public Art Program, the Office for the Arts has supported the exploration of art and ideas in public spaces.
+Also, during ARTS FIRST, students experience the meaning of and possibilities for art in the public sphere by creating temporary works during the festival and participating in collaborative projects guided by professional artists.
+The Public Art Program also sponsors studio visits, lectures by visiting artists,v project site visits in the Boston area and periodically partners with other University units to commission new works by professional practitioners.

 Selected Program Highlights